 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-scdensity — by Mark A. Wolters, a year ago
+scdensity — by Mark A. Wolters, 2 years ago

 Shape-Constrained Kernel Density Estimation